-Last week we discussed Letting Go of Control in our Parenting
+Last week we discussed Letting Go of Control in our Parenting.

 This week lets expand to relationships as a whole.